 You can also save money on health insurance by:

-If you’re still having difficulty paying the increased premiums, you may be able to get additional help from your insurer.
+If you’re still having difficulty paying the health insurance premium increases, you may be able to get additional help from your insurer.

 Most health insurers allow members to suspend their policies if they’re struggling financially.
 Usually this break is at least two months, and could be as long as two years, depending on your insurer.
 Of course, you won’t be able to claim for healthcare during this time, and having a suspended policy may affect your eligibility for the Medicare Levy Surcharge as well as your Lifetime Health Cover Loading.
 Contact your insurer to find out their process for applying to suspend health insurance.